10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 2. Arrange flowers

-Get some inexpensive artificial flowers, a plastic vase, and florist foam (optional).
+Get yourself some inexpensive cuttings or even artificial flowers, a plastic vase, and florist foam (optional).
 Your older adult can have fun creating their own arrangements.

 3. Attach pipes and fittings

 Many older adults used to enjoy being handy around the house.
-Remind them of those pleasant memories with an activity where they can put together and take apart pipes.
+Remind them of those pleasant memories with an activity where they can assemble and take apart pipes.

 Get varying lengths of inexpensive PVC pipe and some fittings like these elbows or these T-joints (the hardware store can usually cut the pipe for you).